-Instead of using and throwing away a plastic water bottle, please opt for a water bottle that can be refilled at one of about 160 water filtration and filter stations.
+Instead of using and throwing away a plastic water bottle, please opt for a water bottle that can be refilled at one of about 160 on-campus water filtration and filter stations.

-At MSU, plastic water bottles\account for a large percentage of campus waste.
+At MSU, plastic water bottles account for a large percentage of campus waste.
 It is estimated that only 25 percent of the nearly three million water bottles on campus make their way to MSU's Recycling Center each year.

-The waste from plastic water bottles increases ${f 4}$

-the university's landfill costs and contributes to our environmental footprint.
-For this reason, MSU encourages our campus customers to hydrate sustainably with a reusable water bottle at one of the university's many water refill stations.
+The waste from plastic water bottles increases the landfill university's costs contributes and to our environmental footprint.
+For this reason, MSU encourages our campus customers to hydrate with sustainably a reusable water bottle at one of the university's many water refill stations.
 MSU has installed drinking water and water bottle refill stations that include additional filters across campus as a sustainable, aesthetic response to the campus community's concerns with MSU's drinking water.

-The stations offer access to highquality drinking water that is economically and environmentally responsible.
+The stations offer access to high-quality drinking water that is economically and environmentally responsible.